Housing support for the Armed Forces community

 Private rented housing

 Renting from a private landlord is another option for finding somewhere to live.
-The Government have produced guidance on how to rent.
+The Government has produced guidance on how to rent.
 This covers everything you need to know about renting a home from a private landlord, including what questions to ask, and your rights and responsibilities.
 See how to rent.

 We also advice on renting a safe home.